 We didn't have food preferences growing up — we had food, and we were grateful, and now every trip to the farmers market feels like an act of quiet rebellion I'm still learning to stop apologizing for.

-Last Sunday morning I stood in the middle of an open-air market here in Singapore, holding a bunch of purple basil in one hand and a bag of fresh jackfruit in the other, and I started crying.
-Not dramatically — not the kind of crying that draws attention.
-Just the quiet, hot-faced kind where your eyes fill up and you blink fast and pretend you're squinting at a price tag.
 Because somewhere between the Thai eggplant and the high-end cashew cheese, it hit me: I was choosing.
 Not calculating.
 Not stretching.
 Not mentally subtracting from a number I already knew was too small.
-I was standing in a market at sixty-nine years old, picking food because I wanted it, because it aligned with how I want to live — and nobody was going to tell me to put it back.
+I was standing in a market at thirty-six years old, picking food because I wanted it, because it aligned with how I want to live — and nobody was going to tell me to put it back.

-But if you grew up like I did — youngest of four sisters in small-town Pennsylvania, where dinner was whatever could be made from what we had, and your mother's hands were raw from sewing other people's clothes all day — then choosing food based on values instead of survival math is not small.
+That might sound like a small thing.
+If you grew up with a full pantry and parents who asked what you felt like having for dinner, it probably is.
+But if you grew up like I did — youngest of four kids in small-town Pennsylvania, where dinner was whatever could be made from what we had, and your mother's hands were raw from sewing other people's clothes all day — then choosing food based on values instead of survival math is not small.
 It's seismic.

 We Didn't Have Picky Eaters.
 We Had Survival Protocols.

-I need to say this clearly, because I think people misunderstand what it means to grow up lower middle class when it comes to food.
 We weren't starving.
 That's the tricky part.
 We had food on the table every night.
 My mother made sure of that with the same fierce determination she brought to everything — the woman could make a birthday feel like the most important day in the world with a dollar-store banner and a homemade cake.
-But we did not have options.
-We had rotations.
-Monday was pasta with whatever sauce stretched furthest.
-Wednesday was some version of beans and rice, though she never called it that — she called it "Tuesday's cousin" or "Daddy's favorite" or some name that made it sound intentional rather than necessary.

 Nobody in our house said "I don't like this."
 That phrase didn't exist.
 Not because my parents were authoritarian — though they were strict in the quiet, immovable way that lower middle class parents tended to be — but because picky eating is a luxury that requires surplus.
 You can only turn your nose up at green beans when there's something else in the refrigerator to replace them.
 When there isn't, you eat the green beans.
 You eat them without comment.
 You learn, early, that food is fuel and gratitude, not preference.

 Researchers have actually studied this.
 A 2017 study in the journal Appetite found that food insecurity in childhood fundamentally reshapes a person's relationship with eating — creating patterns of anxiety, hoarding behavior, and an inability to waste food that can persist for decades, regardless of current financial stability.
 I read that study a few years ago and felt my chest tighten.
 Because that's me.
-That's all four of us sisters.
+That's all of us siblings.
 That's everyone I grew up with.

 We weren't picky.
 We were surviving.
 And we were performing gratitude while we did it, because to complain about food when your mother had just worked a ten-hour day hemming someone else's wedding dress would have been a kind of violence none of us could bring ourselves to commit.